-Multilogin takes your security very seriously.
-Losing control over our clients’ profiles would be the ultimate failure that could ever happen to us.
+Multilogin takes data safety very seriously.
+Losing control over user data would be the ultimate failure that could ever happen to us.
 That is why we have a paranoid-level security system in place.
 This article will give you an insight into how it works.

 We don’t know your password

-So this is where a meticulous reader may leap up and ask: how do you check my password when I log into the Multiloginapp if you don’t know it?
+Looks nothing like the original, huh?
+So this is where a meticulous reader may leap up and ask: how do you check my password when I log into Multilogin if you don’t know it?
 The answer is really easy.
-The second you typed your password, it’s changed using the md5 hash.
+The second you typed in your password, it’s changed using the md5 hash.
 However, that’s not all.
 The encrypted password gets to our server and is additionally modified (this time, with the SHA-2 hash).
-As a result, your password transforms into something like this:
+As a result, your password transforms into the following format:

 Well, now it looks completely unrecognizable.
 And so it is because hash functioning makes it impossible to re-create the original password – we can only see its derivative.
-The derivative is stored at our database as your master password.
-So make yourself easy on that score, NOBODY but you can be aware of your master password.
+The derivative is stored in our database as your master password.
+So make yourself easy on that score, nobody but you knows your password.

-Let’s sum up the way your master password is handled in Multiloginapp.
+Let’s sum up the way your master password is handled in Multilogin.
 Just have a look at the following scheme:

 Account passwords are also top secret

 Now, when you know what happens with your master password, let’s take a closer look at how we work with your account data.
-As you may already know, in Multiloginapp you only have to log into websites once, so that every time you launch a saved session, you continue from where you have left.
-What does Multiloginapp actually do?
+As you may already know, in Multilogin you only have to log into websites once, so that every time you launch a saved session, you continue from where you have left.
+What does Multilogin actually do?

-This is where Multiloginapp comes into action – it “snatches” the cookie file and saves into a cloud server.
-This way, you can run Multiloginapp on any device and also share your account access to virtual assistants without revealing the actual password.
+This is where Multilogin comes into action – it “snatches” the cookie file and saves into a cloud server.
+This way, you can run Multilogin on any device and also share your account access to virtual assistants without revealing the actual password.
 However, you should note that saving a cookie file in its original form is not safe.
-If a hacker gets an access to our cloud server, he or she can download all cookies and access your websites anytime, until the cookies expire.
-But Multiloginapp is a smart program, so its encrypts every session separately with your master password before sending the cookies into the cloud storage.
+If a hacker gets access to our cloud server, he or she can download all cookies and access your websites anytime, until the cookies expire.
+But Multilogin is a smart program, so it encrypts every session separately with your master password before sending the cookies into the cloud storage.
 AES cipher is used for cookie encryption – it transforms your cookie file into a long string of what seems like total gibberish, thus making your data safe.